Masakatsu Nishikawa (serial killer): Attempted murder of Hanae Katsura

 On January 5, about 10:45, Nishikawa knocked on the door of Katsura, ostensibly to borrow her phone for a phone call.
 When she brought it to the front door, he suddenly burst into the room and strangled her into unconsciousness.
 When Katsura awoke, she found him ransacking the room, and after noticing that she had woken up, Nishikawa started to choke her again.
 He threatened the woman to tell where the money was, and when he loosened his grip on Katsura, she told him where she had hidden it.
 Nishikawa then stole 140,000 yen and fled the apartment, without finishing off his would-be victim.
 Katsura would later claim that right before fleeing, her assailant said that he was the mysterious killer of the two women in Kyoto and had fled from Shimane, later leaving a newspaper article about his crimes on the front door.
 She also said that while he was searching for the money, at one point he sat down and lit a cigarette, before expressing his regrets for the crimes and claiming that he did it out of a desperate desire not to starve to death.

 Katsura was hospitalized for 10 days due to her injuries, drifting in and out of consciousness, but eventually recovered.
 Upon doing so, she immediately called the local police department to report her attack.
-In response to this, the Osaka Prefectural Police began an investigation into the robbery and attempted murder, and after examining fingerprints the assailant had left behind, they were linked to Nishikawa's crime spree.
+In response, the Osaka Prefectural Police began an investigation into the robbery and attempted murder, and after examining fingerprints the assailant had left behind, they were linked to Nishikawa's crime spree.
 On that same day, all inns and hotels in the country were put on lockdown, while police in Osaka, Kyoto and Hyōgo conducted stakeouts in an effort to finally capture the criminal.